Flank/flank/README.md

 > Access Not Configured.
 Cloud Tool Results API has not been used in project 764086051850 before or it is disabled.

-This error means authentication hasn't been setup propelry.
+This error means authentication hasn't been setup properly.
 See `Autenticate with a service account` in this readme.